Friction clutch with kinetic and static-limit friction torques as inputs

 The diagram shows transitions for a two-way clutch.

 Model.
-Exposing the thermal port also exposes these
+Enabling the thermal port also enables these settings:

 Parameters > Thermal Mass